abhianik/dpdSIS/README.md

 ```

-Examples to run DPD-CSIS given the response vector y and covariate matrix X (without intercept) for a given GLM, when a matrix of conditioning covarite is given as XC (shoudl include intercept)
+Examples to run DPD-CSIS given the response vector y and covariate matrix X (without intercept) for a given GLM, when a matrix of conditioning covarites is given as XC (should include intercept)

 ``` r
 n = length(y)           # No. of observations